Spontaneous magnetic field and disorder effects in BaPtAs_1-x_Sb_x_ with honeycomb network: Introduction

 \section{Introduction}

 Chiral superconductivity is a new class of superconductivity that has attracted much attention over the past decade.
-In a chiral superconducting (SC) state, the orbital motion of SC electron pairs brings about spontaneous magnetic field, which exhibits a new pairing symmetry due to time-reversal symmetry breaking.
+In a chiral superconducting (SC) state, the orbital motion of SC electron pairs creates a spontaneous magnetic field, which is a manifestation of broken time-reversal symmetry.
 Chiral superconductivity has been proposed in a variety of materials exhibiting a wide variety of pairing symmetries.~\cite{list} For example, a chiral singlet state in Sr$_2$RuO$_4$,~\cite{musr,kerr,nmr} $E_{\rm 2u}$ triplet state in UPt$_3$,~\cite{luke-upt3,upt3} chiral $d$-wave state in URu$_2$Si$_2$,~\cite{uru2si2,kittaka} and non-unitary $p$-wave state in Pr$_{1-x}$La$_x$Pt$_4$Ge$_{12}$ \cite{prptge,prlaptge} have been proposed.

 A standard way to demonstrate chiral superconductivity is to detect spontaneous magnetic field.
-Muon spin relaxation ($\mu$SR) \cite{textbook} and polar Kerr effect are generally used for it.~\cite{list} $\mu$SR is a highly sensitive probe to detect a weak magnetic field in a sample as small as $\sim$0.001 $\mu_{\rm B}$.
-Muons injected into a sample stop at a potentially stable position in the crystal structure and sense the local magnetic field, causing Larmor precession.
+Muon spin relaxation ($\mu$SR) \cite{textbook} and polar Kerr effect measurements are two techniques that have been used to detect the appearance of spontaneous magnetic field.~\cite{list} $\mu$SR is a highly sensitive probe to detect a weak magnetic field in a sample as small as $\sim$1 $\mu$T. Muons injected into a sample stop at a potentially stable position in the crystal structure and sense the local magnetic field, causing Larmor precession.
 Muons decay and emit positrons, and the direction of emission has the highest probability of being parallel to the direction of the muon spin at the time of decay.
 Therefore, through the spatial distribution of positrons, the information on the local magnetism in the sample is obtained via muon spins. $\mu$SR has made significant contributions to the study of strongly correlated electron systems and superconductors.~\cite{adachi-prb69,adachi-prbopt,sonier,koike-adachi}

 A honeycomb network has a potential to provide a chiral SC state.
 Due to the symmetry of the honeycomb network, the $d_{x^2-y^2}$- and $d_{xy}$-wave symmetries are degenerate in the SC state.
 In this case, a ($d_{x^2-y^2} + {\rm i} d_{xy}$)-wave SC symmetry could be realized as the time-reversal symmetry breaking SC state.~\cite{sigrist} In 2011, Nishikubo {\it et al}. discovered superconductivity with the SC transition temperature $T_{\rm c} \sim 2.4$ K in layered pnictide SrPtAs ($P6_3/mmc$, $D_{6h}^4$, No. 194) with the honeycomb network composed of Pt and As.~\cite{nishikubo} Following this discovery, it was theoretically proposed that SrPtAs was a candidate material for chiral $d$-wave superconductivity.~\cite{fischer} In fact, Biswas {\it et al}.~\cite{biswas} observed an increase in the muon-spin relaxation rate below $T_{\rm c}$ from zero-field (ZF) $\mu$SR, suggesting the occurrence of spontaneous magnetic field due to the time-reversal symmetry breaking in the SC state.
 Nuclear quadrupole resonance (NQR) \cite{matano} and magnetic penetration depth \cite{landaeta} measurements proposed full-gap spin-singlet superconductivity, while the theory by Ueki {\it et al}.~\cite{ueki} suggested that the chiral $d$-wave state was also able to explain the NQR and penetration-depth results.
 On the other hand, unconventional $f$-wave superconductivity was also proposed from NQR.~\cite{bruckner} Therefore, details of the chiral SC state of SrPtAs are not yet clear.